MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 ## Apps using AI-generated content with no safeguards

-If your app uses AI-generated content, ensure that it meets the requirements for [Apps with AI generated content](/legal/marketplace/certification-policies#1-apps-with-artificial-intelligenceai-generated-content-must-meet-below-requirements) and [Apps using facial recognition capabilities](/legal/marketplace/certification-policies#2-apps-using-facial-recognition-capabilities-are-subject-to-the-following-policies) as per Microsoft commercial marketplace policy.
+If your app uses AI-generated content, ensure that it meets the requirements for [Apps with AI generated content](/legal/marketplace/certification-policies#1-apps-with-artificial-intelligenceai-generated-content-must-meet-below-requirements) and [Apps using facial recognition capabilities](/legal/marketplace/certification-policies#2-apps-using-facial-recognition-capabilities-are-subject-to-the-following-policies) as per Microsoft commercial marketplace certification policies.
 Avoid the following mistakes in your app to ensure it passes the submission process:

 * No in-context indication that the app's content is AI-generated.